Date: September 18, 1880

 On June 24, 1881 thousands of people gathered in Maryville, Missouri to witness the execution of Albert and Charles Talbot, but at the last minute Governor Crittenden sent a telegram postponing the hanging until July 22.

 The confession created a great deal of excitement in Maryville and changed quite a few minds regarding the Talbott brothers' guilt.
-Many believed that the truth had come out at last and thought the boys should be released.
+Many believed that the truth had come out at last and thought the boys had defended their mother and should be released.
 But others thought that the confession was self-serving and false.
 The governor was not convinced; the execution would go on as scheduled.

 The day before the hanging the Talbott’s issued another “confession.”
 Albert spoke this time.
 He claimed that it was Wilford Mitchell who murdered his father.
 Several years before Mitchell’s wife had been a patient in the Talbott house where the doctor was treating her for consumption.
 Dr. Talbott and Mrs. Mitchell had an argument and Talbott sent her home.
 She got a chill on the way home and died soon after.
 Mitchell had held a grudge and conspired with Wyatt to murder Dr. Talbott.